Fyevenes90/Francisco-Yevenes---Portfolio/README.md

 # [Project 3: NBA 🏀 Web Scraping with Python](https://github.com/Fyevenes90/NBA---Web-Scraping-in-Python-using-Pandas)
 ![NBA](https://github.com/Fyevenes90/NBA---Web-Scraping-in-Python-using-Pandas/assets/28694631/5741108a-4cc2-4205-8815-330358271ba1)

-Hey there, In this project I scrape the Basketball reference NBA website, to analyze the players by using powerful libraries:

-* Pandas
-* Seaborn

-The exercise of this project is to:
-* Scrape the data from a website
-* Analize the data and see how some behaviors
+### In this engaging project, I delve into the intricacies of the basketball world by scraping valuable data from the Basketball Reference NBA website.
+Leveraging the power of Python and prominent libraries such as Pandas and Seaborn, I embark on an insightful analysis of NBA players.

+### Project Objectives:
+* Data Scraping: Utilize web scraping techniques to extract pertinent data from the Basketball Reference NBA website.
+* Data Analysis: Employ Pandas and Seaborn to delve into the nuances of player statistics and behaviors.
-* Change data types and sort values
+* Data Transformation: Explore the intricacies of data types, implementing necessary changes, and sorting values for a comprehensive understanding.
-* Export data to excel
+* Data Export: Showcase proficiency by exporting the meticulously curated data into an Excel spreadsheet.
-* Get a set of the 10 top players based on points
+* Top Players Selection: Implement a systematic approach to identify and present the top 10 players based on their performance metrics, specifically focusing on points.

-So lets get, to the code!!
+Embark on this journey with me as we unravel the stories hidden within the data.
+Let's dive into the code and witness the fascinating world of NBA analytics!
+🚀🏀

 # [Project 4: Nobel Prize Awarded ](https://github.com/Fyevenes90/Nobel-Prize_Awarded_from_1901_to_2019)